indrasen1/tomo3D_repo/README.md

 The notebook shows an example for optimizing the projections of a model of the COVID-19 virus.
 Once the optimization is complete, a graph of loss vs epochs and videos of various quantities of interest are created.
 The projections are saved as a matlab file ready for driving projector output.

+The example below shows a set of outputs for the 3D printing of a prosthetic arm 'Hollie's hand'.
+This particular example is shown in the notebook CAL_example.py for two sets of discretizations.
+Both of these led to perfect convergence (zero loss before iteration counts could be exhausted).

+Please feel free to fork the repository and try it out with your own STL geometries.

+Perfect reconstruction in the imaging problem (even in the case of sparse angular sampling) has been studied, for example:
+E. Candes, J. Romberg, T. Tao, "Robust uncertainty principles: exact signal reconstruction from highly incomplete frequency information"
+The 3D printing problem on the other hand relies on a non-linear thresholding and is positivity constrained in the projection space.
+On a positive note, target geometries are often sparse and have highly sparse gradients (unlike the imaging problem).
+It would be interesting to study the parameter space of perfect reconstruction in the 3D printing problem.

 https://github.com/indrasen1/tomo3D_repo/assets/24784107/55c69b2d-0f98-42f2-bc37-05e9142dac71

+## Acknowledgments

+This work was carried out at UC Berkeley in the lab of Prof. Hayden Taylor.
+Please consider using this technology with intention towards socially beneficial and conscious projects.
+The examples used in this notebook: a prosthetic hand and a medical model serve to illustrate some of the ways in which 3D printing can help our society.
+The models used here are under a creative commons license.

+## Potential further steps
+[1] Incorporate a more detailed forward model using Abbe imaging physics [2] Discretization using the cylindrical symmetry of the problem or other non-uniform grids that could be beneficial [3] Faster optimization methods or parallelization using a GPU [4] Study if allowing for the printing of artifacts in $R_2$ improves the optimization result